-- You are not required to pass every component of assessment to pass the subject. - Extensions for written work can be granted only when applications for special consideration are made through SOLS. - Penalty for late submission of work: 10 marks per day out of 100. - The subject coordinator reserves the right to hold an additional oral examination for any piece of assessment.
+- You are not required to pass every component of assessment to pass the subject. - Extensions for written work can be granted only when applications for special consideration are made through SOLS. - Penalty for late submission of work: 10 marks per day out of 100. - We reserve the right to hold an additional oral examination for any piece of assessment.